UniMelb online learning transition leaves students and staff without support20 March 2020

 She was told one of her subjects, Digital Media Research, would not be able to go online.
 The subject coordinator said licensing issues would not allow students to use the software necessary for the subject on their own computers.

 “[The subject staff] are trying to accommodate, but they seem so panicked and confused themselves,” Altoukhi said.

 The subject coordinator advised students in an email to consider withdrawing from the subject, but said the subject will continue to run tutorials in-person “until we are told that the campus is being shut down”.
 This is despite the Faculty of Arts saying all classes must go online.

-If campus shuts down entirely and the subject is cancelled, Altoukhi wouldn’t be able to complete her major requirements to graduate this semester.
-The subject is one of only two level three Media and Communications subjects offered in semester one, and she has two left for her course.
+If campus shuts down entirely and the subject is cancelled, Altoukhi will not be able to complete her major requirements to graduate this semester.
+The subject is one of only two level three Media and Communications subjects offered in semester one, and she has two left in her course.